 Map Competitors Faster

 AI can draft competitor overviews — positioning, pricing signals, strengths and gaps — from public information, giving you a fast first map of your landscape.
 Treat it as a starting point that tells you where to look closely, not a finished analysis.
 The value is in getting oriented quickly, then digging into what matters.
+It is especially good at the boring-but-useful work of organizing what you already half-know about competitors into a clear side-by-side you can actually reason about.

 Always Verify Before You Act